anupam2020/Notepad/README.md

 # Notepad
 Organize your thoughts and ideas with this fast, free and lightweight notes app.

-## Notepad
-* Store data online with this beautifully designed notepad app!

 ### Libraries :
 * Lottie Animations
 * Firebase